alex-strobel/DPP-LabManual/Manuals/Workflow_research_projects/07_Methods_part.md

 - <!-- someone pls write this part -->

-Ideally, we provide the code of our experimental parasigm
+Ideally, we provide the code of our experimental paradigm along with our manuscript.
+Even if we use proprietary software such as Presentation, the code is plain text, so the important detail is readable to everyone.

 [[back](00_How_to_organize_a_research_project.md#organization-of-this-manual)]